 But asset managers must also address the specific kinks of the industry in terms of educational and class biases.
 Training will be required, and awareness can be raised by encouraging people in the organisation to share their experiences.

 Atoyebi thinks quotas can be helpful, if they are specific and measurable.
 “We need to be comfortable saying ‘black’ and put the mindset out there that it’s not simply a quota for the sake of it,” she says.
 “It is a quota to access qualified people who might bring different viewpoints and more diversity to the way the business is run and the way it thinks.”

 Broaden the search

-Konotey-Ahulu says there are black students who can offer cognitive diversity, determination and resilience.
-“They may not come in a nice, gift-wrapped box that says: ‘11 A-stars and a first-class degree in engineering from Oxford’, but they may turn out to be the most successful employee you have ever hired,” he says.
+He says there are black students who can offer cognitive diversity, determination and resilience.
+“They may not come in a nice, gift-wrapped box that says: ‘11 A-stars and a first-class degree in engineering from Oxford’, but they may nonetheless turn out to be the most successful employee you ever hired,” he says.

 “The thing I keep going on about is the pipeline,” adds Atoyebi.
 “Where are you recruiting from?
 What does the stream look like for people already in the business?
 Which universities and schools are you looking at?
 Are you looking at school leavers?
 Are you looking at people who aren’t too sure about taking on a lot of student debt?
 Of course, people say it will just come out of your salary, but it’s still quite daunting for a lot of people from certain backgrounds.”